EmbarkStudios/k8s-buildkite-plugin/README.md

 ### `print-resulting-job-spec` (optional, boolean)

-If set to `true`, the resulting k8s job spec is printed to the log, can be useful for debugging.
+If set to `true`, the resulting k8s job spec is printed to the log.
+This can be useful when debugging.

-### `job-ttl-seconds-after-finished` (optinal, integer)
+### `job-ttl-seconds-after-finished` (optional, integer)

 Configures [`spec.ttlSecondsAfterFinished`](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) on the k8s job, requires TTL Controller enabled in the cluster, otherwise ignored.
 Default value: `86400`.

 ### `jobs-cleanup-via-plugin` (optional, boolean)

-If set to `true` plugin cleans up k8s jobs older than 1 day even if they're still running.
+If set to `true`, the plugin cleans up k8s jobs older than 1 day even if they're still running.
 Default value: `true`.

-If you have TTL controller or https://github.com/lwolf/kube-cleanup-operator running, it is highly recommended to set the value to `false` to reduce load on k8s api servers.
+If you have [TTL Controller](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) enabled or some other means to cleanup finished jobs, it is recommended to set the value to `false` in order to reduce load on k8s api servers.

 ### `job-cleanup-after-finished-via-plugin` (optional, boolean)